GermainGirndt/TodayILearned/Docker/docker_basic_commands.md

 ## Run
-name is the designation which we're going to use for the pulled mongo p stands for redirecting the ports (virtual machine:my machine) d stands for which image we're going to use (the downloaded container)
+name is the designation which we're going to use for the pulled mongo p stands for redirecting the ports (my machine:virtual machine) d stands for which image we're going to use (the downloaded container)
 ```
 sudo docker run --name mongodb -p 27017:27017 -d mongo